singhamrit99/ing-sw-2022-Piaggi-Perini-Singh/readme.md

-GSON  | Open source Java library used for serializing and deserializing java objects on JSON JUnit | JUnit is a unit testing framework for the Java programming language JavaFX| JavaFX is a software platform for creating and delivering desktop applications
+GSON  | Open source Java library used for serializing and deserializing java objects on JSON JUnit | JUnit is a unit testing framework for the Java programming language JavaFX| JavaFX is a software platform for creating and delivering desktop applications JAnsi |JAnsi is a library that allows for ANSI sequences coloring in the Windows terminal

 ### Jar
 The project's jar can be downloaded from here: [eriantys.jar](https://github.com/martinopiaggi/ing-sw-2022-Piaggi-Perini-Singh/blob/master/deliverables/Jar/eriantys.jar)